When To Call It Quits In a Relationship

 Whether or not to end a relationship often depends on whether growth is possible (or not), for your partner.

 Whether or not to end a relationship often depends on whether growth is possible (or not), for your partner.
 But it may also depend on whether or not growth is possible for you, too.
-It also depends on what external or internal factors are creating barriers that make you feel forced to stay in an unhappy relationship.
+It also depends on what external or internal factors are creating barriers that make you feel forced to stay in an unhappy or unhealthy relationship.
 There may be emotional factors at play that make you feel like you should stay in the relationship… even though in your heart of hearts you might not want to.

 No matter what you ultimately decide, whether to end your relationship or whether to attempt a new chapter, the path forward is always first getting clarity about what is possible… and what is not.
-Only with that clarity can you have the confidence to take action — action that feels like it’s connected with your highest values and personal integrity — one way or the other.
+Only with that clarity can you have the confidence to figure out what you want and take action — action that feels like it’s connected with your highest values and personal integrity — one way or the other.
 The process of getting this clarity can take weeks, months, sometimes even years.
 It may involve you and your partner working together to get this clarity.
 It may involve just you educating yourself, and giving yourself the time and space to do some individual growth work.

 I’ll be addressing specific questions to help you figure out whether you should end your relationship, or keep trying like: